Well, as they say, there are exceptions to every rule!

 Have you heard about Oatly?
 A relative newcomer to the plant-based milk scene in the United States, Oatly, a Swedish company, is actually the very first oat milk in the world!
 Oatly’s non-GMO, gluten-free oat milk products have taken the United States market by storm.
 (Oatly also makes oat-based “ice cream.”)

-Oatly oat milk was introduced in 2017 at 10 specialty coffee shops in New York and is now available at about 5,000 coffee shops as well as 2,500 retail outlets nationwide, including big boys like Target and Whole Foods.
-Demand for Oatly has at times exceeded supply, although the company opened a new plant in New Jersey in April to ease what can only be called a “good problem.”
+Oatly oat milk was introduced in 2017 at 10 specialty coffee shops in New York and is now available at about 5,000 coffee shops and 2,500 retail outlets nationwide, including big boys like Target and Whole Foods.
+Demand for Oatly has sometimes exceeded supply, although the company opened a new plant in New Jersey in April to ease what can only be called a “good problem.”

 Oatly expects $230 million in sales in 2019, more than double its $110 million from 2018, when it was introduced in grocery stores early in the year.

-Oatly’s website unapologetically explains the company’s longstanding “oats only” approach: “We don’t know anything about almonds or soy or cows.
+Oatly’s website unapologetically explains the company’s longstanding “oats only” approach: “We don’t know anything about almonds, soy, or cows.
 All we know is oats.
 How to grow them, harvest them, and turn them into refreshing products that you can take home and treat your body to.
 It was our original idea in the early 1990s to create a plant-based drink that was in tune with the needs of both humans and the planet …”

 Oatly was founded in 1993 by Swedish food science professor Richard Oste, whose research into lactose intolerance and the downsides of the dairy industry sent him on a scientific search for the perfect non-dairy milk alternative.